Political positions of Hillary Clinton: Legal rights

 Two weeks later, after Spitzer abandoned the plan due to widespread opposition, Clinton reversed her position on the issue once again, stating: "I support Governor Spitzer's decision today to withdraw his proposal.
 As president, I will not support driver's licenses for undocumented people and will press for comprehensive immigration reform that deals with all of the issues around illegal immigration, including border security and fixing our broken system."
 On November 16, when asked again if she supported granting driver's licenses to undocumented immigrants, she gave a one-word answer: "No."

 In 2008, Clinton received a rating of "D−" from Americans for Better Immigration, an anti-immigration organization.

 In 2014, Clinton stated that children from Central America who entered the United States illegally "should be sent back as soon as it can be determined who responsible adults in their families are, because there are concerns whether all of them should be sent back.
 But I think all of them who can be should be reunited with their families."
 She added: "We have to send a clear message.
 Just because your child gets across the border, that doesn't mean the child gets to stay.
 We don't want to send a message that is contrary to our laws or will encourage more children to make that dangerous journey."

-On May 5, 2015, Clinton stated that allowing illegal immigrants to have a path to citizenship "is at its heart a family issue."
+In May 2015, Clinton stated that allowing illegal immigrants to have a path to citizenship "is at its heart a family issue."
 Clinton also "sharply criticized Republican presidential candidates who favor granting legal status for some undocumented immigrants, but oppose citizenship," saying: "When they talk about 'legal status,' that is code for 'second-class status.'"
 Clinton said that she supported President Obama's Deferred Action for Childhood Arrivals program, which grants undocumented youth (those who entered the U.S. as children) the chance to apply for a stay of deportation.

 In 2015, Clinton said that she wanted the United States to accept 65,000 Syrian refugees, a significant increase to the 10,000 that the Obama administration pledged to accept.

-On July 14, 2016, Clinton expressed support for Obama's Deferred Action for Parental Accountability (DAPA) program, which would allow up to five million undocumented immigrants to gain deferral of deportation and authorization to legally work in the United States, and she promised to expand it.Elise Foley, Hillary Clinton Promises Deportation Relief, Despite Supreme Court Ruling, The Huffington Post (July 14, 2016).
+In 2016, Clinton expressed support for Obama's Deferred Action for Parental Accountability (DAPA) program, which would allow up to five million undocumented immigrants to gain deferral of deportation and authorization to legally work in the United States, and she promised to expand it.Elise Foley, Hillary Clinton Promises Deportation Relief, Despite Supreme Court Ruling, The Huffington Post (July 14, 2016).